|Title:||South Gardens, Elephant Park, Elephant and Castle, London, UK|

 |Photography:||John Sturrock and Will Weisner|

-South Gardens comprises 360 new homes designed by Architects Maccreanor Lavington, ranging from three storey houses to a sixteen storey tower.
-The public realm design for South Gardens provides a series of tree-lined streets, easy-to-navigate cycling routes and open spaces that form a green network of improved connections and spaces that are accessible to all, safe, playful and promote community cohesion.
+South Gardens comprises 360 new homes designed by Architects Maccreanor Lavington, ranging from three-storey houses to a sixteen storey tower.
+The public realm design for South Gardens provides a series of tree-lined streets, easy-to-navigate cycling routes and open spaces that form a green network of improved connections and spaces accessible to all, safe, playful, and promote community cohesion.

-Gillespies are the public realm masterplanner for the entire Elephant Park site, as well as the landscape designer for its additional phases and brand new park.
-The overall landscape masterplan aims to establish Elephant Park as one of the city’s greenest places to live, with more than a hundred mature trees retained and nearly 300 new trees planted over the life of the project.
+Gillespies is the public realm masterplanner for the entire Elephant Park site and the landscape designer for its additional phases and the brand new park.
+The overall landscape masterplan aims to establish Elephant Park as one of the city’s greenest places to live, with more than a hundred mature trees retained and nearly 300 new trees planted over the project's life.

 Sustainability underpins the vision for Elephant Park, which is one of only 18 global projects in the C40 Cities Climate Leadership Group (C40) programme that is taking action to reduce greenhouse gas emissions across the world’s megacities.